Table of Contents

 Low Biodiversity and Specialized Food Webs

 Tundra ecosystems have relatively low species diversity compared to temperate or tropical biomes.
-However, the existing species are highly specialized.
-For example, Arctic foxes undergo seasonal color change from white in winter to brown in summer, providing camouflage.
-Caribou/reindeer have broad hooves that act as snowshoes and are efficient digging tools like terriers to uncover lichen beneath snow.
-Predator-prey cycles, such as the 3-4 year cycle of lemming populations and their predators, are tightly coupled.
+However, species that do exist are highly specialized.
+For example, Arctic foxes undergo seasonal color changes from white in winter to brown in summer for camouflage.
+Caribou and reindeer have broad hooves acting as snowshoes and digging tools to access lichen beneath snow.

 Temperature Extremes and Wind

-Winter temperatures can drop below -40°C (-40°F), while summer maxima rarely exceed 10°C (50°F) in the Arctic.
-Strong winds desiccate plants and create wind-scoured surfaces.
-Many animals have thick fur or feathers, and some (like the muskox) use their long guard hairs to shed snow.
-Arctic hares and grouse have large hind feet for traction on snow.
+Winter temperatures in tundra regions can plunge below -40°C (-40°F), while summer maxima rarely exceed 10°C (50°F) in the Arctic.
+Strong, desiccating winds scour the landscape, limiting plant height and increasing heat loss.
+Many animals have thick insulating fur or feathers, and some, like muskoxen, have long guard hairs that shed snow.
+Adaptations such as large hind feet in Arctic hares and ptarmigans provide traction on snow.

 Threats to Tundra Ecosystems

-Tundra regions face multiple anthropogenic pressures, with climate change being the most pervasive.
-The Arctic is warming at two to three times the global average (Arctic amplification).
-This leads to permafrost thaw, coastal erosion from reduced sea ice, altered snow cover patterns, and increased wildfire frequency.
-Industrial activities—including oil and gas extraction, mining, and infrastructure development—cause habitat fragmentation, pollution, and disturbance to wildlife.
-Additionally, the introduction of non-native species (less common but occurring through climate-driven range expansions) threatens indigenous flora and fauna.
-For example, the red fox is expanding northward and competing with the Arctic fox.
+Tundra regions face multiple anthropogenic pressures, with climate change being the most pervasive and urgent threat.
+The Arctic is warming at two to three times the global average, a phenomenon known as Arctic amplification.
+This warming causes permafrost thaw, coastal erosion due to reduced sea ice, altered snow cover patterns, and increased wildfire frequency, all of which disrupt tundra ecosystems.